NishanBhattarai327/vanilla-chess/docs/move-execution.md

 ## Last Move Highlighting

-A special feature of the Chess App is highlighting the last move played:
+A special feature of the Vanilla Chess is highlighting the last move played:

 1. **Tracking Last Move**:
    - Each time a move is made, the `lastMove` property in the ChessBoard class is updated